COMP SCI 2201 - Algorithm & Data Structure Analysis

 General Course Information

-Course Code COMP SCI 2201 Course Algorithm & Data Structure Analysis Coordinating Unit School of Computer Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites One of COMP SCI 1103, COMP SCI 1203, COMP SCI 2103, COMP SCI 2202 or COMP SCI 2202B Incompatible COMP SCI 2004 Course Description This course provides an introduction to program development techniques with a focus on basic ideas of correctness and proof.
-The course introduces, among others, notions of complexity and analysis, recursion, abstract data types, representation of lists, stacks, queues, sets, trees and hash tables, graphs and Graph Traversal.
-The course allows students to experience different approaches to problem solving.
+Course Code COMP SCI 2201 Course Algorithm & Data Structure Analysis Coordinating Unit School of Computer Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites One of COMP SCI 1007, COMP SCI 1009, COMP SCI 1103, COMP SCI 1203, COMP SCI 2103, COMP SCI 2202 or COMP SCI 2202B Incompatible COMP SCI 2004 Course Description Program development techniques including basic ideas of correctness and proof; Notions of complexity and analysis; Recursion.
+Approaches to Problem Solving.
+Notion of abstract data type, representation of lists, stacks, queues, sets, trees and hash tables.
+Graphs and Graph Traversal.

 The full timetable of all activities for this course can be accessed from Course Planner.